zdravkov/kendo-docs/using-kendo-in-responsive-web-pages.md

 ## Individual widget resizing

 Each Kendo UI widget has a `resize()` method, which can be used to trigger a layout readjustment, instead of using `kendo.resize`.
 The widget `resize` method accepts a single boolean parameter, which defines whether the widget should execute its layout adjustment algorithm even if the widget's dimensions have not changed ("force" mode).

 ### Example: using widget `resize()`

     var gridWidget = $("#GridID").data("kendoGrid");

-    // trigger layout readjustment
+    // apply new height and trigger layout readjustment gridWidget.wrapper.height(800);
     gridWidget.resize();

-    // force layout readjustment
+    // force layout readjustment without setting a new height gridWidget.resize(true);

-    gridWidget.resize(true);
+The code above uses a `wrapper` field, which is documented in the [Widget wrapper and widget element](/framework/widgets/wrapper-element) page.